math-kuanyang/math-kuanyang.github.io/_pages/about.md

 ### [Conference Presentations](/talks/)

 ### [Projects](/projects/)
 Please visit the Project page.
-Currently, I would like to highlight a very interesting [tick data analysis](/portfolio/tickdata/) that could be used in algorithmic trading.
+Currently, I would like to highlight a very interesting [stochastic modelling for cryptocurrency](/portfolio/BTC_prediction/).
+In addition to machine learning methods, we are hanging back to the fundamentals for price dynamics.